microsoft/Project-Yellowstone-Documentation/business-central/sales/actual-vs-budget.md

 ---
 ### Budget Amount Variance

-The **Budget Amount Variance** shows the difference between the actual sales amount and the budget amount.This metric helps to track the performance of the actual sales against the budgeted amount.
+The *Budget Amount Variance* shows the difference between the actual sales amount and the budget amount.

 **Formula**